wenzhenl/uscfun/Privacy_Polycy.md

 such as profile pictures, or other useful identifying information.

-Of course, you’ll also provide us whatever information you send through the services, such as posters and Chats to your friends.
-Keep in mind that the users you send Snaps, Chats, and any other content to can always save that content or copy it outside the app.
-So, the same common sense that applies to the Internet at large applies to USCFUN as well: Don’t send messages or share content that you wouldn’t want someone to save or share.
+Of course, you’ll also provide us whatever information you send through the services, such as posters, comments and messages to your friends.
+Keep in mind that the users you send messages and any other content to can always save that content or copy it outside the app.
+So, the same common sense that applies to the Internet at large applies to USCFUN as well:
+Don’t send messages or share content that you wouldn’t want someone to save or share.

 ### Information We Get When You Use Our Services